cs4241-20a/a4-creative-coding/README.md

 Goal: Show a visualization of US states and their information for international students who do not know American geography as much.

 Challenges: Scaling pictures on each circle was the hardest.
-I still have not figured this out.
-However, also loading specific information from the json file was tedious work.
+I have worked on for several hours, but I still have not figured this out.
+Loading specific information from the json file was tedious work.

 Instructions: If you want further information, clicking on the circle will lead to the state's official government site.